Global Scholars 3-Year BA Program Frequently Asked Questions

 A: The Global Scholars application deadline is the same as the standard AU applications deadline and will be due by December 15.

 Q: Where are Global Scholars coming from?

-A: Current students are from 24 different U.S. states and many foreign countries, including Japan, the United Kingdom, Switzerland, and Panama.
+A: Current students are from many different U.S. states and several foreign countries, including Mexico, Pakistan, Germany, and more.

 Q: I'm already enrolled as a full-time AU student.
 Can I apply to be a Global Scholar?

 A: No. The Global Scholars are selected as a cohort freshman year at the time of admission.